MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/README.md

+# 🌟 Data Strikers 🌟

-🧠 Data Strikers: Team Norms & Collaboration Guide “Precision in Analysis, Teamwork in Play”
+## Team Norms & Collaboration Guide

+“Precision in Analysis, Teamwork in Play”

 We are Data Strikers — a team of passionate data science learners brought together by our shared enthusiasm for sports analytics, particularly football.
 Our collaboration is built on trust, communication, and the drive to turn real-world problems into data-driven insights.
 This guide outlines the norms we collectively follow to ensure a supportive, productive, and inclusive team environment.

 🌟 Core Values
 Respect & Inclusion: Every voice matters.
 We create a safe and open environment for diverse ideas, mental health concerns, and personal challenges.

 Trust & Accountability: We show up for each other, follow through on our commitments, and own our responsibilities.

 Transparency: We share our work early and often, keep communication open, and document everything clearly.

 Growth-Oriented: We value feedback, rotate leadership, and actively teach and learn from each other.

 📋 Group Norms
 🤝 Collaboration
 Divide tasks based on strengths and interests, but rotate roles to ensure learning and fairness.

 Use GitHub to document work — including early drafts and rough ideas.